 Each time a blank is placed on the board, it is the responsibility of the opponent to turn it over to verify that it is truly a blank.
 If it is not a blank, and the turn is completed, the player who placed it on the board must pick up all tiles played in that turn and lose that turn (score zero).
 If a false blank is not detected when it is played, it remains on the board as a blank with no penalty to either player.
+The opponent has to notice the false blank before s/he completes his/her turn (starting the other player's timer).
+If the false-blank player has already drawn tiles, then the Overdraw Penalty is in effect (See III.C.) [punctuated sic]

-K. Passing
+J. Passing